 AC: What I'd say, which is not answering your question directly, is that we've acted for a long time as if there are no limitations on the actions of governments.
 But the real economy, which is labour, people going to work, and the capital they use, is the real limitation on the economy.
 All governments are doing is redistributing funds and resources around the economy, and there are limitations on what they can do.
-We had a great example recently in the UK with the new Prime Minister, Liz Truss, and the new Chancellor of the Exchequer, Kwasi Kwarteng, thinking that they just needed to spend money to get things back up and running in what has been a very weak environment.
+We had a great example recently, with the UK Government thinking that they just needed to spend money to get things back up and running in what has been a very weak environment.
 The market didn't respond well to their proposed £45 billion mini-budget, comprising unfunded tax cuts and temporary measures to help with energy bills.
 The market said there is no way they are doing that, because simply, it requires the rest of the economy and the globe to fund that decision.
 The UK government subsequently backtracked on cuts to the top tax rate.
 Inflation is telling us that we've come up against the limitations of how governments can spend.